SrijanBadhya/Debsoc/Running the PES Debsoc.md

 [Back to Table of Contents](#table-of-contents)

-So, when they wanna reject reimbursement, there's 2 ways: 1 is they ghost as you say (which is pretty rare) and 2 the vc directly says no and vk sir informs us.
-So I'd say that you shouldn't like put it in a bracket that they ghost us if it's a rejection cause ghosting is super rare and we have never actually been ghosted (except if you count the nls situation, which we did get a verbal rejection at least twice but we still tried on email 3 times cause we greedy like that) so yeah I'd say write it in a different way
+So, when they wanna reject reimbursement, there's 2 ways:
+1 is they ghost as you say (which is pretty rare) and 2 the vc directly says no and vk sir informs us.

+So I'd say that you shouldn't like put it in a bracket that they ghost us if it's a rejection cause ghosting is super rare and we have never actually been ghosted (except if you count the nls situation, which we did get a verbal rejection at least twice but we still tried on email 3 times cause we greedy like that)

 If you don't get a reply on the mail, it's because the mail got lost in vk sirs inbox, so if you send a reminder or go talk to him personally, it'll be okay